The Stages of Publishing: After the Book DealJun 05, 2022

 Your book will be finalised and officially printed around 1-2 months prior to publication to allow it to get to bookshops and any early events.

-- Don’t panic if there are a lot of changes!
-Remember that the editor bought your book because it’s already great and they saw its potential to be even better.
+Don’t panic if there are a lot of changes!
+Remember that the commissioning editor bought your book because it’s already great and they saw its potential to be even better.

 Your editor will have briefed your designer – who is sometimes an internal designer, sometimes a freelancer.
 They will usually give the brief by giving some ‘comparison titles’.
 That just means books that are aiming for a similar readership to yours.
 If you’re writing a thriller similar to Lee Child for example, you’d better believe that your cover will be briefed to look ‘like Lee Child in [X] way, but different in [Y] way’.

-My book cover, for example, went through about three rounds of concept drafts from the very talented designer until we ended up at what would become the final version.
+My cover design, for example, went through about three rounds of concept drafts from the very talented cover designer until we ended up at what would become the final cover.

 Remember: you are part of this process too!
 At any publisher worth their salt, the author must give their approval before the cover is signed off.
 It’s a conversation, not a conscription.
 If you have any feedback or ideas, talk to your agent first – they can advise you.